Salary Indemnity Plan (SIP)—Short term

 to frequently asked questions regarding the short-term portion of the Salary

 Indemnity Plan.
-If your question is not answered, please contact a claims
+If your question is not answered, please contact the Income

 I’m out of, or running out of, sick leave.
 How do I

-Members, who suspect that their illness will continue beyond their sick leave
+Contract teachers, who suspect that their illness will continue beyond their

-entitlements, are encouraged to contact the Income Security Division of the
+sick leave entitlements, are encouraged to contact the Income Security Division

 SIP benefits are 50% of the salary reported to us by the school district.
 The